nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 The following tasks are required to be defined in the `lambdas.yml` configuration file.

-If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) configuration these lambdas should already be defined for you.
+If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) these lambdas should already be defined for you.

 ###### CNMToCMA

-The example workflow assumes you have a CNM to Cumulus Message Adapter (CMA) translation lambda defined in the `lambdas.yml` configuration file as `CNMToCMA`:
+The example workflow assumes you have a CNM to Cumulus Message Adapter (CMA) translation lambda defined as `CNMToCMA` in the `lambdas.yml` file:

 ```yaml
 CNMToCMA: